World Clubfoot Day

 The celebration in Nigeria, modified from original plans due to the pandemic, focused on increasing clubfoot awareness and knowledge of early detection and referral pathways.
 States held interactive radio sessions conducted by the different teams — Federal Medical Centre Umuahia Abia State, University of Uyo Teaching Hospital Uyo Akwa Ibom State and Nnamdi Azikiwe University Teaching Hospital Nnewi, and Anambra State.
 Despite the modified plan, the day was still a success as messages sent through the different platforms (television documentaries, radio programs, publicized interviews with providers) were well-received by a large audience.
 The messaging will help inform and the general public as well as parents seeking information and care for their children.

 MiracleFeet’s partner in the Republic of the Congo, Association pour le Développement de la Réadaptation et du Bien Etre (ADRBE) postponed their celebration to June 18th as that’s when activity and movement restrictions were lifted.
 The celebration included a press conference commemorating three years of using the Ponseti Method in Congo with the support of Miraclefeet.
 Additionally, the clinic in Pointe-Noire distributed gift baskets to five families who just completed treatment.

 Each year, many clubfoot families and honor World Clubfoot Day by raising awareness and support through the power of social media.
 Every $500 raised provides complete clubfoot treatment for one child.

 To get started, pick a platform to host your fundraiser:

-People power our movement, raising 75 percent of the funds needed to reach the nearly 50,000 lives MiracleFeet has changed so far.
+People power our movement, raising 75 percent of the funds needed to reach the more than 55,000 lives MiracleFeet has changed so far.
 Hosting a fundraiser is a great way to support our global work to ensure no child grows up with this treatable disability.